sburn/docker-apache-atlas/README.md

 Apache Atlas Docker image
 =======================================

-This Apache Atlas is build from 2.0.0-release source tarball and patched to be run in a container.
+This Apache Atlas is build from 2.0.0-release source tarball and patched to be run in a Docker container.

 Configuration
 =============